 At this stage, it’s incredibly important to check that your chosen serum does not contain any AHAs or BHAs.
-Right after derma rolling, your skin is super vulnerable to over-exfoliation—even estheticians don’t recommend jumping straight into an exfoliating product after doing this procedure!
+Right after derma rolling, your skin has open channels and is super vulnerable to irritation – even estheticians don’t recommend jumping straight into an exfoliating product after doing this procedure!

-If you normally use an AHA or retinol, skip it this time in favor of a serum that contains peptides (preferably with hyaluronic acid) or even a nourishing, anti-aging facial oil.
+If you normally use an AHA or retinol, skip it this time in favor of a serum that contains peptides, growth factors (preferably with hyaluronic acid) or even a nourishing, anti-aging facial oil.
 This ensures that you’re giving your skin the best chance to boost collagen and not overstimulating it with too much at once.

 Step 3: Jade Roller